Burgestrand/Hallon/README.markdown

     # logout
     session.logout

-## Future note to self
+## Notes for the future
+- I would like to split hallon.c into several files, to make it more manageable.
+Problem right now is that the library is quite tightly coupled.
-You’ve had some issues with the Spotify callback functions, as they are executed in another thread than the current one and are only passed the pointer to the `sp_session`.
+- You’ve had some issues with the Spotify callback functions, as they are executed in another thread than the current one and are only passed the pointer to the `sp_session`.
 Your attempt to put the `sp_session` and `Session` object in a linked list and then use lookups to notify the actual object have some very unexpected behavior and thread inconsistencies.
 It works, but badly.
 Do not try it again!
 D: